 Sometime in the 1940s, the exact year is unclear, the Frolics Ballroom opened in the location of the former Ocean Echo pavilion and became a very popular music venue.
 It featured big name acts of the time such as Glenn Miller, Ella Fitzgerald, Louis Armstrong, Frank Sinatra, and Liberace.
 It closed sometime around the 1980s and was demolished in January of 2000.

-Shaheen’s Fun-O-Rama, a small amusement park also opened at the beach in 1954.
-The amusement park was located where the Pavilion building now exists and it included the Moon Rocket Ride, the Broadway Flying Horses merry-go-round which was built in 1890, a water slide, the Himalaya and a roller coaster.
+In 1954, a small amusement park, called Shaheen’s Fun-O-Rama, opened at the beach.
+The amusement park was located where the Pavilion building now exists and it included the Moon Rocket Ride, the Broadway Flying Horses merry-go-round, which was built in 1890, a water slide, the Himalaya and a roller coaster.
 The park closed in 1990.

-Pirate’s Fun Park was the last amusement park to operate at Salisbury Beach.
+Around 1979, Pirate’s Fun Park opened at the beach.
+It was the last amusement park to operate at Salisbury Beach.
 It featured rides such as the Witch Castle, a roller coaster and a merry-go-round.
 It was closed and demolished in 2004 and replaced with condominiums.

 Salisbury Beach is still a popular summertime destination and is currently undergoing a revitalization.
-Town officials are looking for investors to renovate the beach and turn it into a year round community instead of a seasonal destination for tourists.
+Town officials are looking for investors to renovate the beach and turn it into a year round community instead of a seasonal tourist destination.

 For more information on Salisbury’s history, visit the Salisbury Historical Society Museum at 16 Elm Street, Salisbury, Massachusetts.
 The museum features historical maps, flags, furniture, documents and Civil War memorabilia.
 The museum also employs a genealogy expert with over 20 years of local genealogy research experience.
 Hours are by appointment only.
 The phone number is 978-358-0015.